Updated: October 26th, 2025

-Day after day I have women come into my practice frustrated because they have listened for years to experts who have told them that losing weight was a simple matter of eating less and exercising more.
+I’ve heard some version of this statement so many times from women who have been told that losing weight was a simple matter of eating less and exercising more.
 But like anything that’s been simplified too much, for many women that just doesn’t work.
-Women tell me they are eating less and exercising more than ever, but the numbers on the scale still don’t drop.
-That’s when I tell them that simply counting calories isn’t the answer.
+I always tell these women, like I told Carrie, that simply counting calories isn’t the answer.
 In fact, some of the most obese people in our society are those who eat the least.
-They ask, “How can that be?”
+How can that be?

 Finally, even the food that does give you the nutrients you need is less powerful than it used to be.
 Industrial farming practices have stripped the soil of many nutrients, which means fruits and vegetables provide far less nutrition than they did even a few decades ago.
 Even if you love vegetables, it’s tough to eat enough of them to get the nutrients your body needs.

-You might understand that when you don’t have the nutrients your body needs, you won’t feel great.
+You probably know that if you aren’t getting the nutrients your body needs, you won’t feel great.
 But do you know just how these deficiencies can impact your weight?
-Let’s take a look at 5 ways nutrient deficiency causes weight loss resistance:

-1. Disruption of Quality Sleep
+1. Disruption of quality sleep

-2. Inefficient Metabolism
+2. Inefficient metabolism

-3. Increased Fatigue and Exhaustion
+3. Increased fatigue and exhaustion

-The more you move, the more calories you expend.
+It’s true that the more you move, the more calories you expend.
 But if you are so tired that you have a hard time getting out of bed, you certainly won’t have the energy to exercise.
 And if you’re feeling exhausted, you are far more likely to opt for takeout instead of preparing yourself a healthy meal.

-4. Problems with Gut Health
+4. Problems with gut health

-5. Imbalanced Hormones
+5. Imbalanced hormones

 Magnesium